intel/pailliercryptolib/README.md

 For increased security, typically the key length is at least 1024 bits, but recommendation is 2048 bits or larger.
 To handle such large size integers, conventional implementations of the Paillier cryptosystem utilizes the GNU Multiple Precision Arithmetic Library (GMP).
 The essential computation of the scheme relies on the modular exponentiation, and our library takes advantage of the multi-buffer modular exponentiation function (```mbx_exp_mb8```) of IPP-Crypto library, which is enabled in AVX512IFMA instruction sets supporting SKUs, such as Intel Icelake Xeon CPUs.

+### Performance
+To be added after P2CA review
 ## Building the Library
-### Requirements
+### Prerequisites
-The hardware requirement to use the library is AVX512IFMA instruction sets enabled CPUs, as listed in Intel codenames:
+For best performance, especially due to the multi-buffer modular exponentiation function, it is best to use the library on AVX512IFMA enabled systems, as listed below Intel CPU codenames:
  - Intel Cannon Lake
  - Intel Ice Lake

-Note: We are planning to add support for more SKUs.

-As for the operating systems, ehe library has been tested and confirmed to work on Ubuntu 18.04, 20.04 and RHEL 8.0.
+The library can be built and used without AVX512IFMA, as if the instruction set is not detected on the system, it will automatically switch to non multi-buffer modular exponentiation.

+The following operating systems have been tested and deemed to be fully functional.
+  - Ubuntu 18.04 and higher
+  - Red Hat Enterprise Linux 8.1 and higher

+We will keep working on adding more supported operating systems.
 ### Dependencies
 Must have dependencies include:
 ```